L3gomancer/EmojiHoover/README.md

 `let combo = char + '\t ' + dec + '\t ' + uni + '\t ' + title;`
 `GM_clipboard()` copies the string into the system clipboard

-I wrapped the whole thing in an event listener `.addEventListener()` listening for key "ControlLeft" to trigger the script, because I wanted to skip some emoji.
+I wrapped the whole thing in an event listener `.addEventListener()` listening for key "ControlLeft" to trigger the script manually.
 I used a control key instead of a letter key because the website always focuses the cursor on the search box on page load, and I wanted to avoid accidentally typing.

 ## Postmortem

 The site focuses the cursor on the search box on load, so I should have inserted a button into the page.
-Some pages have extra entries so this throws off the absolute indexing of the table cells.
+Some pages have extra table entries so this throws off the absolute indexing of the cells.
 I could have found a more specific selector.
 For the HTML code I remove the span but it leaves the "c" for some reason.
 There must be a better way
 I could have found a more specific selector for the HTML code plaintext avoiding the sibling span element.